parryjos1/marketplace-react-frontend/README.md

 ** Please WAIT 20 SECONDS after opening ** - Backend hosted on Heroku free tier.
 Refresh if any errors

+Due to 3D graphics only works on Chrome Browser

 https://parryjos1.github.io/marketplace-react-frontend/#/